 Since the humidity gauges built into most humidifiers are often inaccurate or only measure conditions near the unit, you should place a reliable hygrometer near the piano to monitor humidity levels accurately.
 See my list of recommended hygrometers.
 Humidifiers typically have optimistic readings of the humidity since they’re right next to a humidifier!
 Use the hygrometer near your piano to guide your humidifier adjustments.

 Evaporative humidifiers use simple evaporation, typically from a fan driving air through paper filters.
-The Venta is unique in that it uses a rotating drum in place of a fan, making it dramatically quieter and meaning it requires no replacement filters; however, sacrifices coverage area.
-The Dampp-Chaser Piano Life Saver System also is, technically, an evaporative humidifier, using a low energy heater to evaporate water off of a paper wick.
+The Venta is unique in that it uses a rotating disc stack and a low-speed fan, making it dramatically quieter and meaning it requires no replacement filters.
+However, it does have a smaller coverage area than the other humidifiers in this list.

 Venta LW25